Cybersecurity

 SOC 2 CC7.3 requires organizations to evaluate security events using defined criteria [AICPA TSC CC7.3].
 The word “defined” carries audit weight.
 Auditors test classification consistency by pulling 10 closed incidents and checking whether severity ratings align with documented thresholds.
 Organizations with labels but no decision criteria fail this test routinely.

 A four-factor framework eliminates the inconsistency: business operations impact, system criticality, data exposure scope, and regulatory reporting triggers.
 The highest-scoring factor determines overall severity.
-Two analysts applying four factors to the same alert reach the same classification because the framework removes judgment from the equation [NIST SP 800-61 Rev. 2].
+Two analysts applying four factors to the same alert reach the same classification because the framework removes judgment from the equation (a prioritization approach drawn from NIST SP 800-61 Rev. 3 incident handling guidance).

-Scope: This classification framework is based on NIST SP 800-61 principles.
+Scope: This classification framework is based on NIST SP 800-61 Rev. 3 principles.
 Adjust specific thresholds (record counts, downtime windows) to align with your organization’s risk appetite and regulatory obligations.

 Classify security incidents using four factors: business operations impact (revenue or service disruption), system criticality (production vs test tier), data exposure (volume and sensitivity of records at risk), and regulatory trigger (mandatory reporting obligations under HIPAA or SEC).
-Apply the “high water mark” principle: the highest-scoring factor determines the overall severity [NIST SP 800-61 Rev. 2].
+The highest-scoring factor determines the overall severity, an approach grounded in security categorization principles from FIPS 199 and adopted throughout NIST SP 800-61 Rev. 3 incident handling guidance.

 Why Classification Inconsistency Is a Control Failure

-In SOC 2 audits, **44% of incident management control deficiencies** stem from inconsistent classification rather than missed detections [AICPA Audit Quality Report 2024].
+Inconsistent incident classification is among the most common drivers of SOC 2 control deficiencies in the incident-response domain.
 Organizations implement severity labels (Critical, High, Medium, Low) but skip the decision criteria making those labels meaningful.
 Labels without criteria produce the scenario described above: the same incident classified three different ways depending on who reviews it first.

 To an auditor, consistency matters more than accuracy.
 Consistent over-classification is a tuning problem solved by adjusting thresholds.
 Inconsistent classification signals a broken process requiring remediation [AICPA TSC CC7.3].